uw-comphys/shapelets/publications/2309_JOSS/paper.md

 ## Example 2 - Defect Identification Method

 [Example 2](https://github.com/uw-comphys/shapelets/tree/main/examples/example_2) demonstrates use of the `shapelets.self_assembly` submodule to compute the defect identification method [@Tino2023].
-This example will use a simulated hexagonal self-assembly microscopy image from ref. [@Suderman2015], shown below.
+This example will use a simulated hexagonal self-assembly microscopy image [@Suderman2015], shown below.

 ![](images/hexSIM1.png){ width=20%, height=20%}

 ### Defect Identification Method

-The defect identification method [@Tino2023] is a modification from the response distance method from ref. [@Suderman2015].
+The defect identification method [@Tino2023] is a modification from the response distance method [@Suderman2015].

 The user is required to manually select the clusters associated with defects or defect structures, and the *defect response distance* is computed for each cluster.